shpml/fundamentals/05_chapter/03_exercise.md

 <a href="#">work</a>
 ```

 4) Now, let's put some rules in place to format our navigation.
-In your CSS, add two new empty selectors: nav and nav a.
+In your CSS, add two new empty selectors: `nav` and `nav a`.

 5) Rather than resetting all our CSS, let's manually reset its default link state.
 Set nav a's text-decoration value to none, and set its color to black.